Aparajith-S/ML-with-Pytorch/README.md

 ### Running the inference
 `predict.py` runs the inference of the trained model which requires two bare minimum parameters `image_path` and `saved_model_checkpoint` in that order.
+The checkpoint name is the model name such as vgg16_bn as shown in the example command as follows.

 One example of running this is using the following command.

     $ python predict.py flowers/test/14/image_06083.jpg vgg16_bn --gpu